darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 - How long did it take?
 - How does this compare to the first test above?
+- Why is this faster?
 - What can you do to improve performance?

 ### 3.5.
 Generate 1024 zero-byte files

-- Run this command the SSH session of the c5.2xlarge to see how long it will take to create 1024 zero-byte files on an EFS file system using touch.
+- Run this command on the c5.2xlarge to see how long it will take to create 1024 zero-byte files on an EFS file system using touch.

 ```sh
 job_name=$(echo $(uuidgen)| grep -o ".\{6\}$")